 A study finds that asthma passing from mother to child may not solely be down to genetics; gut bacteria seem to play a pivotal role, too.
 Probiotics could, in the future, prevent some cases of infant asthma.

-During pregnancy, symptoms can get worse, and poor symptom control is tied to lower birth weights.
-This effect is particularly pronounced in male babies.
+During pregnancy, symptoms can get worse, and poor symptom control is tied to

 Also, if a pregnant mother’s asthma is not well-controlled during pregnancy, her offspring are more likely to develop asthma.
 This hints that there is more to the interaction than genes alone: in utero changes must also be taking place.

 In recent years, our gut bacteria, or microbiome, have received a lot of attention, being called into the spotlight for a whole host of conditions.
-They have been implicated in conditions as diverse as type 1 diabetes and schizophrenia, and now, infant asthma is in focus.
+They have been implicated in conditions as diverse as type 1 diabetes and

 A team of researchers — led by AllerGen investigator and UAlberta microbiome epidemiologist Anita Kozyrskyj — set out to look at the interaction between asthma during pregnancy and gut bacteria.
 Their results were recently published in the European Respiratory Journal.